 - “This project is so easy you can do it in an hour.”

 Can I just say, there was not a single one of those projects that I would call easy?
 Or a single project that I could do while watching television?
-Every single one of them would require hours of my concentration, and even then, wouldn’t turn out at all like the pictures.
+Every single one of them would require hours of my concentration, and even then, wouldn’t turn out remotely close to what their pictures looked like.

 In fact, there were multiple projects where I didn’t even know the meaning of the all the words.
 And all those supplies that are “common” to have on hand?
 Yeah, I definitely don’t have a glue gun.
-Finding scotch tape is a craft project in my house.
+Finding scotch tape is a craft project all on it’s own in my house.

 Whip up a work back schedule to ensure a project is completed on time?
 Write a recap to ensure all team members are on track to hit their deliverables and are aligned coming out of a meeting?
 Throw together an editorial calendar for your social media, or your blog?
 Create an Action Plan so you know where you’re going?
 Yep, those are my idea of easy.
 And take very little time at at all.